jupyterlab/jupyterlab/docs/extensions_dev.md

 in TypeScript or as a form of documentation if using plain JavaScript).

-The only other difference from a standard extension is that has a `jupyterlab` key in its `package.json` with `"mimeRenderer"` metadata.
+The only other difference from a standard extension is that has a `jupyterlab` key in its `package.json` with `"mimeExtension"` metadata.
 The value can be `true` to use the main module of the package, or a string path to a specific module (e.g. `"lib/foo"`).